Preston School of Industry

 The original building, known colloquially as "Preston Castle" (or simply "The Castle"), is the most significant example of Romanesque Revival architecture in the Mother Lode.
 This building was vacated in 1960, shortly after new buildings had been constructed to replace it, and has since been named a California Historical Landmark (#867), and listed on the National Register of Historic Places (NPS-75000422).
 A National Register listing encompassing most of the historic facility was approved in 2024.

 In 1999, the institution's official name, applied to the newer 1960 buildings, was changed to the "Preston Youth Correctional Facility".

 In 2010, the California Department of Corrections and Rehabilitation announced that the facility was to close, and a closing ceremony was held on June 2, 2011.

-As of 2024, Preston Castle remains in considerable disrepair, and efforts to restore Preston Castle are underway.
+As of 2024, Preston Castle remains in considerable disrepair, and efforts to restore it are underway.
 The Preston Castle Foundation, which purchased the castle for $1 from the state in 2014, is overseeing the restoration work.
 It could be many years before Preston Castle is fully restored, and it is estimated that the full cost of repairs could be as much as $45 million.